 A medically supervised detox keeps the patient stable and comfortable while the body goes through withdrawals.
 Behavioral therapy, such as cognitive-behavioral therapy, family therapy, group therapy, and individual therapy is an effective treatment for addiction.

-A Better Today Recovery Services is committed to evidence-based treatment for construction workers.
+Treatment centers are committed to evidence-based treatment for construction workers.
 Construction workers and substance abuse have a unique relationship.
-We understand the distinctive needs of a person in this dangerous profession.
-Most construction workers who come through our doors to help feel that their jobs depend on their ability to use illicit substances.
+They understand the distinctive needs of a person in this dangerous profession.
+Most construction workers who come into a treatment center to get help feel that their jobs depend on their ability to use illicit substances.

-We provide confidential services, as well as help with the Family Medical Leave Act process.
-We offer more than detox and evidence-based treatment.
-Our services also include a variety of alternative therapies, aftercare, outpatient treatment, 12-step meetings, and more.
+They provide confidential services, as well as help with the Family Medical Leave Act process.
+They also offer more than detox and evidence-based treatment.
+Services include a variety of alternative therapies, aftercare, outpatient treatment, 12-step meetings, and more.

-We’re especially proud of our independent living facilities.
-It’s a key component in helping many people in recovery.
+Independent living facilities are a key component in helping many people in recovery.
 It allows them to get stable on their feet with new habits and coping mechanisms.
 They live in a safe place without drugs and alcohol.

 We care about construction workers, and substance abuse doesn’t need to be a part of their future.
 Whatever your recovery goals may be, A Better Today Recovery Services wants to help.
 Call us today.
 Let us empower you to make the life changes you need.